zhangzhics/CITS5503_Sem2/Labs/Lab2EC2Docker.md

 aws ec2 create-security-group --group-name <student number>-sg --description "security group for development environment"
 ```

-Note: this will use the default VPC (you will learn about this later in the course) – if you want to specify another VPC, you would use --vpc-id vpc-xxxxxxxx

-Note the security group id that is created
+This will use the default VPC (if you want to specify a VPC, use --vpc-id vpc-xxxxxxxx).
+Take a note of the security group id that is created.
-Include the code and output with descriptions  in your report.

 ### [2] Authorise inbound traffic for ssh

 ```
 aws ec2 authorize-security-group-ingress --group-name <student number>-sg --protocol tcp --port 22 --cidr 0.0.0.0/0
 ```
-Include the code and output with descriptions in your report.

-### [3] Create a key pair that will allow you to ssh to the EC2 instance
+### [3] Create a key pair

 ```
 aws ec2 create-key-pair --key-name <student number>-key --query 'KeyMaterial' --output text > <student number>-key.pem